Irish School of Ecumenics: History

 Hurley's directorship would be succeeded by the Irish Presbyterian theologian Robin Boyd, from 1980 to 1987, who was formerly a missionary to India and active in interfaith dialogue.

 From the 1980s, Brian Lennon SJ and later Declan Deane SJ, based in Portadown with the ISE ran certificate course in ecumenics and peace studies, at Magee College, Derry in association with the University of Ulster and Trinity College, this certificate was also available from the Columbanus Community in Belfast which became the ISE campus in Belfast.
 Courses were also run in connection with Queen's University Belfast.

 Cardinal Desmond Connell, who served as Archbishop of Dublin between 1988 and 2004, later became the first archbishop to become a formal patron of the Irish School of Ecumenics.
 Archival papers related to Archbishop John Charles McQuaid's opposition to the School of Ecumenism were uncovered by the Archdiocese of Dublin in the 2000s.
 In 2008, Dublin Archbishop Diarmuid Martin issued an apology to Father Hurley for his treatment by Archbishop McQuaid during the late 1960s and early 1970s.
 The face-to-face apology, which was described as "good-humored" by the Irish Times, took place at the Milltown Park, Jesuit community in South Dublin, where the ISE was based.
 Archbishop Martin apologized to Hurley "for some misunderstandings on the part of my predecessors."
 Father Hurley, who called Martin's speech a "magnanimous apology," stated that he felt a "great sense of relief and joy and gratitude."

 In 2008 the ISE purchased the Columbanus Centre on the Antrim Road, which became the ISE Belfast base.

-In 2001 the ISE became formally integrated into Trinity College, in 2016, the ISE along with the Loyola Institute moved from the Jesuit Milltown Park to Trinity College Dublins Campus.
+In 2001 the ISE became formally integrated into Trinity College, in 2016, the ISE moved from the Jesuit Milltown Park to Trinity College Dublins Campus.